trois-six/terraform-provider-sendgrid/docs/resources/sso_integration.md

 # sendgrid_sso_integration

 Provide a resource to manage SSO integrations.

-Note that to finalize the integration, a user must click through the 'enable integration' workflow once after supplying all required fields including an SSO certificate via `aws_sso_certificate`.
+**Note** To finalize the integration, a user must click through the 'enable integration' workflow once after supplying all required fields including an SSO certificate via `aws_sso_certificate`.

 ## Example Usage